 If you want to, you can open the strands of the wool yet to make the tassels bigger.
 So far I have only done it to one of the tassels and still have to do the rest.

-It’s the same process I used to make the mop head wallhanging (click HERE to see the tutorial).
+It’s the same process I used to make the mop head and yarn wall hanging.

 I’m thinking of getting a second one yet.
-So we will have two for each chair at the fireplace area.
+So we will have two for each chair in the fireplace area.

 Have a great week.